 In this hands-on workshop, participants will learn about the upcoming ADA Title II changes and what those mean for courses at Ohio State and review their own courses for potential accessibility concerns.
 The workshop will provide a description of the changes to the law, an introduction to major digital accessibility terms as they apply to the work of teaching and learning, and examples of how disabled people use digital tools and information.
 Using a backwards-design model, participants will spend the last 30 minutes of the workshop in small groups led by an accessibility or ed tech expert to locate areas of their course that may need revision, brainstorm alternative options and questions, and create a to-do list for themselves as they work toward creating more accessible courses.

-The Office of Technology and Digital Innovation (OTDI) recently licensed Ally, an accessibility scanning tool that will be integrated within CarmenCanvas.
-The tool can review your course, report accessibility issues, offer remediation guidance, and generate alternative formats for many materials.
-The OTDI Learning Systems team is providing several upcoming training sessions to support instructors with using Ally to improve the accessibility of their Carmen courses.
-These sessions will cover the tool’s basic features—reports, remediation guidance, and alternative formats—and offer insights on its limitations and strategies for prioritizing your review.
+The OTDI Learning Systems team is offering several upcoming training sessions to support instructors with using Ally to improve the accessibility of their courses.
+These sessions will cover Ally's basic features—reports, remediation guidance and alternative formats—as well as providing insight into the tool's limitations and strategies for prioritizing your review.

 Register for Using Ally to Improve Accessibility in Your Courses